Play for Today (album): Overview and recording

-Despite previous album, Searchers, was a flop in the UK, it was a moderate commercial success in the US and that opened door for a follow up on the Sire Records.
+Despite previous album, Searchers, was a flop in the UK, it was a moderate commercial success in the US and that opened door for a follow-up on the Sire Records.
 The general feeling in the company was that, there was a need for an extra depth and edge to any new product, and the American producer Ed Stasium was brought in to add the missing elements.
 Mike Pender sings lead on all tracks, drummer Billy Adamson was replaced for the sessions by Irish drummer Martin Hughes.
 Keyboard player Mick Weaver, who worked as a session musician for Frankie Miller, David Gilmour or John Lodge, was also on the board.
 The title, Play for Today, was a play on words, having been lifted from the popular BBC drama series of the same name.
 It was a phrase that would serve to strike a chord of identification with listeners in Britain.

 Release and reception

 The album was released in April 1981 in a simple black cover featured a radio tuner drawn in contrasting green lines (made by Sara Batho).
-One of the album's catchy rock tunes, band's self-penned "Another Night", was released as a lead single.
+One of the album's catchy rock tunes, the group-written "Another Night", was released as a lead single.
 Despite positive reviews and the fact that band's jangly-pop sound was tailor-made for the eighties new wave, both album and single missed the charts.
 Play for Today became the last album to be released by the Searchers in the UK (in fact, Hungry Hearts on the German Coconut Records was the last album recorded by the band).

 Track listing

 US version (Love's Melodies)

 Nobody in America knew what the "Play for Today" meant to be, so Sire decided to rename the record for the US (and international) market.
 It was named Love's Melodies after the title song and the main US single ("Love's Melody" was not included on the UK version), although the Searchers' were not satisfied with the change.
 "It conversely gave a false impression of the content," says Frank Allen in his autobiography.
 "It was a hard driving rock album and not a collection of soppy love songs."
-The album was released in a brand new packaging, designed by famous John Van Hamersveld (the man standing behind the artistic covers of Magical Mystery Tour by the Beatles, Crown of Creation by Jefferson Airplane or Exile on Main Street by the Rolling Stones).
-Unfortunately record missed the charts even in the US.
+The album was released with new packaging, designed by famous John Van Hamersveld (the artist behind the covers of Magical Mystery Tour by the Beatles, Crown of Creation by Jefferson Airplane and Exile on Main Street by the Rolling Stones).
+Unfortunately the record missed the charts even in the US.
 "Sire Records and Seymour Stein had put their faith in the band," says Mike Pender.
 "But the lack of any kind of backup and fading compatibility within the band, all our hard work had come to nothing."
-Love’s Melodies becoming the final Searchers‘ album to be released in the US.
+Love’s Melodies became the final Searchers' record to be released in the U.S.